 Artificial intelligence has revolutionized industries.
 But while most people have heard of self-driving cars and facial recognition software, many of us are unaware of the enormous impact AI has had for the waste management and recycling sectors.

 Imagine a waste management facility.
 Are you picturing rows of machines?
 That’s closer to reality than you may think.
-AI and robotics are constantly improving the processes we rely on to collect, transport, sort, and process all types of waste, from medical waste to biohazard waste.
+AI and robotics are constantly improving the processes we rely on to collect, transport, sort, and process all types of waste, from medical waste to biohazard waste in real time.

 According to the United States Environmental Protection Agency (EPA), 267.8 million tons of municipal solid waste was generated in 2017, amounting to 4.51 pounds per person, per day.
 In other words, waste management facilities can use all the help they can get.
-Let’s take a look at the diverse range of applications of AI for waste management.
+Let’s take a look at the diverse range of applications of AI and target object processing projects for waste management.

 The role of AI in waste management begins with intelligent garbage bins.
 Waste management companies take advantage of Internet of Things (IoT) sensors to monitor the fullness of trash receptacles throughout the city.
 This allows municipalities to optimize waste collection routes, times, and frequencies.